Caulfeild Park is a small but beautiful spot in West Vancouver. It has hiking trails, amazing views, a rugged coastline and sandy beach areas.

 Between the Point Atkinson Tide Gauge Station and Stearman Beach are trails, forests, rocky coastlines and a couple of sandy beach areas.

-Note: Parking is a challenge.
+Note: As mentioned earlier, parking is a challenge.
 Don’t expect to find a spot anywhere on a hot sunny weekend.
 Even on a non-sunny weekday in the summer, there might be times when you don’t find a spot.
-If going with friends, carpool if you can.
+If going with friends, carpool if possible.

 Caulfeild Park Trails